magicblock-labs/Solana.Unity-Core/docs/articles/getting_started.md

-# Getting started with Sol.Unity
+# Getting started with Solana.Unity

 ## 1 - What is Solnet